encelo/nCine_JobSystem_Presentation/slides.md

 ## ncTracer (2019)

 - Raytracing and path tracing are what we call "_embarrassingly parallel_" problems
-  - You can simply divide the final image into tiles and assign each to a different thread
+  - You can simply divide the rendered image into tiles and assign each to a different thread
 - **ncTracer** is a straightforward CPU-only, multi-threaded path tracer built on my <a href="https://github.com/encelo/pmTracer">pmTracer</a> library
 - 📜 Reference: <a href="https://web.archive.org/web/20210506181127/http://www.raytracegroundup.com/">_Ray Tracing from the Ground Up_</a>, Kevin Suffern, 2007